 I was engaged in the practice of medicine in the winter of 1853, and was located in the village of St. Jacobs, Waterloo county, Canada West.
 My ride extended to the north and west of this point as much as thirty miles.
 The country was sparsely settled by Irish and Scotch emigrants from the old country, and was known as the "Queen's Bush," much of it being unsurveyed, and large tracts of it unreclaimed from the proprietorship of the wild animals that still fed and flourished upon it.
 Surveys were made as fast as the country filled up.
-To one of the new townships I was called to see a sick child, belonging to Mr. Charles Burrows, who was the pioneer mer-chant of the township of Mornington.
-It was a full day's ride to get to his residence, was a fun day's ride to get to his residence, and no less to get home again.
-This was my first visit to Mornington; and, notwithstand-ing the generous hospitality and "genial companionship of Mr. Burrows and his estimable wife, I sincerely hoped it might be my last.
+To one of the new townships I was called to see a sick child, belonging to Mr. Charles Burrows, who was the pioneer merchant of the township of Mornington.
+It was a full day's ride to get to his residence, and no less to get home again.
+This was my first visit to Mornington ; and, notwithstanding the generous hospitality and genial companionship of Mr. Burrows and his estimable wife, I sincerely hoped it might be my last.

 But, to the point.
-After the comfort of the sick child was assured, and we had taken supper, Mr. Burrows, while at the table, asked me if I had any experience in spiritism; to vyhich I replied by asking him if he had had- remembering Robbie's advice to his young friend, to standing exactly his meaning, and for the first time hearing the word in that connection, and with a somewhat dubious sense.
+After the comfort of the sick child was assured, and we had taken supper, Mr. Burrows, while at the table, asked me if I had any experience in spiritism; to which I replied by asking him if he had hadremembering Robbie's advice to his young friend, to standing exactly his meaning, and for the first time hearing the word in that connection, and with a somewhat dubious sense.
+"A writing medium," he said.
+"The spirits take possession of his arm and hand, and write whole pages of the most wonderful things."